 Work samples are similar to your typical ‘situational question’ except they pose scenarios hypothetically - focussing on potential over experience.

-Below is an example for a Sales Development Representative Role:
+Below is an example for a Fundraising role:

 Rather than ask candidates to tell you about their experience and how they translate into skills, work samples put these skills to the test by getting candidates to think as if they’re already in the role.

 Testing for skills using work samples means candidates can actually demonstrate their skills, rather than have their applications accepted or rejected based on assumptions made via their background.